-- The Essex Westford School District (EWSD) Safety Committee also meets monthly with local emergency responders to review and evaluate our emergency procedures and stay up to date on emergency protocols from the State of Vermont.
+- The School and Public Safety Group also meets monthly with local emergency responders to review and evaluate our emergency procedures and stay up to date on emergency protocols from the State of Vermont.

 - The EWSD has a strong relationship with our local law enforcement and we often work with these members to discuss potential crisis situations.